-VOCs detected in 2011 in perched groundwater samples included 1,1-dichloroethane, 1,1-dichloroethene, 1,2-dichloroethane, acetone, benzene, chloroethane, cis-1,2-dichloroethene, dichlorodifluoromethane, dichlorofluoromethane, ethyl ether, ethylbenzene, isopropyl benzene, methyl ethyl ketone, methyl isobutyl ketone, toluene, trans-1,2-dichloroethene, trichloroethene, vinyl chloride, and xylenes.
+VOCs detected in 2012 in perched groundwater samples included: 1,1-dichloroethane, 1,2-dichloroethane, acetone, benzene, chloroethane, cis-1,2-dichloroethene, dichlorodifluoromethane, dichlorofluoromethane, ethyl ether, ethylbenzene, isopropyl benzene, methylene chloride, toluene, trans-1,2-dichloroethene, trichloroethene, vinyl chloride, and xylenes.
 Detections of these VOCs are generally consistent with historical sampling results.

-For comparison purposes, 1,1-dichloroethane, 1,2-dichloroethane, benzene, cis-1,2-dichloroethene, trichloroethene and vinyl chloride were the only VOCs detected in perched groundwater monitoring well samples collected in 2011 at concentrations above their respective SCGs (established for compliance wells only).
-In 2011, 1,1-dichloroethane was detected above its SCG ( $70 \mu g/L$ ) at MW4U ( $160 \mu g/L$ ),
+For comparison purposes, vinyl chloride was the only VOC detected in perched groundwater monitoring well samples collected in 2012 at concentrations above its respective SCGs (established for compliance wells only).
+In 2012, vinyl chloride was detected above its SCG (2 μg/L) at the dewatering sump (maximum concentration reported was 36 μg/L).
+The dewatering sump is located in the center of the CWA and captures perched groundwater at this location.